zilliztech/GPTCache/README.md

 ## 😆 Contributing

-Would you like to contribute to the development of GPT Cache?
+Would you like to contribute to the development of GPTCache?
 Take a look at [our contribution guidelines](docs/contributing.md).